-Perhaps you can relate to these typical challenges:
+Perhaps you can relate to these typical sales challenges:

 — Customers are demanding discounts.